0xdatawolf001/useful-crypto-dashboards/readme.md

 ### General Purpose
 1. [DefiLlama](https://defillama.com/): General purpose analytics site to find TVL related data and changes
 2. [DePIN Ninja](https://depin.ninja/): An ecosystem level metrics view of various DePIN projects (e.g revenue)
+3. [DePIN Scan](https://depinscan.io/): Comprehensive view of DePIN project across various chains and their categories where they operate in

 ### Data Enhancement and Enrichment
 1. [Open Labels](https://openlabelsinitiative.org/): This initiative tackles the issue of isolated and non-standardized datasets of address labels within the blockchain community.
 (Powered by